 Only the bride can wear white.
 For every wedding gift received, send a ‘thank you’ card.
 As you set out on your wedding planning journey, it can seem like there are a million etiquette rules to remember.
 While some of these rules are negotiable, some are in place for good reason.
-You deserve full creative rein on your big day — but you also want to make sure everything runs smoothly and everyone has a good time.
-Read ahead for a complete guide on how to master wedding etiquette for everyone, from engaged couples to attendees on the guest list.

 What’s the importance of wedding etiquette?